What is NETCONF (Network Configuration Protocol)?

 What is NETCONF?

-The Network Configuration Protocol (NETCONF) is a filtering-capable XML-based protocol for network management.
+NETCONF stands for Network Configuration Protocol.
+It is a filtering-capable XML-based protocol for network management.
 It offers fully programmable means of controlling and configuring the operation of networking equipment.
 You can set the device parameters, get the parameter values, and obtain statistical information using it.
 Furthermore, it shortens the time allotted for managing the setup of network devices.
 In this case, rather than manually configuring everything, NETCONF does automatically.

 What is NETCONF?